-Practicing Thrift to Earn Hedonic Dividends
+2.4 Practicing Thrift to Earn Hedonic Dividends

-How can people manage to squeeze more happiness out of less money?
-The consequences of practicing thrift have not been well documented in extant psychological research, and the few studies that do exist report conflicting outcomes (see Kasser, 2011, for a brief review).
-Thus, whether individuals derive benefits from conserving more or spending less depends on a number of intervening factors, such as their motivation, goals, expectations, specific practices, and social support.
-We survey a broader literature on well-being, emotions, economics, and consumer psychology to offer 10 psychologically and financially sound principles on how to increase happiness without spending much money, and in many cases substantially less.
+- 273 How can people manage to squeeze more happiness out of less money?
+The conse- - quences of practicing thrift have not been well documented in extant psychological - 275 research, and the few studies that do exist report conflicting outcomes (see Kasser - 276 2011, for a brief review).
+Thus, whether individuals derive benefits from conserving - 277 more or spending less depends on a number of intervening factors, such as their - 278 motivation, goals, expectations, specific practices, and social support.
+We survey a - broader literature on well-being, emotions, economics, and consumer psychology to - offer ten psychologically and financially sound principles on how to increase happi- - ness without spending much money, and in many cases substantially less.

-Cure Ills Before Seeking Thrills
+2.4.1 Cure Ills Before Seeking Thrills

-In one of Aesop's fables, a pair of mice sample each other's lifestyles.
+In one of Aesop's fables, a pair of mice samples each other's lifestyles.
 Although the country mouse subsides on crumbs, the city mouse serves fine wines and cheeses stolen from his homeowners' cupboards.
 But their sumptuous dinner ends abruptly when the drunken homeowners return and ravenous dogs give chase.
 As the country mouse heads home, he confesses to his friend, "I'd rather have a crust in peace and safety than all your fine things in the midst of such alarm and terror."

-Happiness is not just about feeling good-it is also about seldom feeling bad (Diener, Suh, Lucas, & Smith, 1999).
+Happiness is not just about feeling good-it is also about seldom feeling bad (Diener et al. 1999).
 Hence, one can become happier by either increasing positive affect or decreasing negative affect.
-Although maximizing positive affect is the most obvious strategy, minimizing negative affect has one strong but overlooked advantage: Pain is much more potent than pleasure.
+Although maximizing positive affect is the most obvious strategy, minimizing negative affect has one strong but overlooked advantage: pain is much more potent than pleasure.
 As the country mouse discovers, even bland is better than best with bad.

-Decades of research supports that, indeed, bad is stronger than good (Baumeister, Bratslavsky, Finkenauer, & Vohs, 2001; Taylor, 1991).
-All else being equal, preventing or halting a negative experience provides a three to five-fold return on investment over adding a positive one (Fredrickson & Losada, 2005).
-Negative experiences and emotions affect people more than do positive experiences and emotions when they perform different kinds of tasks. including being subconsciously primed with photos (e.g., Smith et al., 2006), memorizing information (e.g., Bless, Hamilton, & Mackie, 1992; Ohira, Winton, & Oyama, 1998; Porter & Peace, 2007), filtering information (e.g., Pratto & John, 1991), and detecting emotions (e.g., Oehman, Lundqvist, & Esteves, 2001).
-Also, negative information attracts more attention and relative importance in interpersonal interactions (e.g., Gottman & Krokoff, 1989), first impressions (e.g., Peeters & Czapinski, 1990), and when decoding nonverbal messages (e.g., Frodi, Lamb, Leavitt, & Donovan, 1978).
-Daily diary studies demonstrate that positive changes are weaker than negative changes, and that their effects also evaporate more quickly (e.g., Nezlek & Gable, 2001; Sheldon, Ryan, & Reis, 1996; see also Oishi, Diener, D. Choi, Kim-Prieto, & I. Choi, 2007).
-In a daily diary study of college students, a bad day lowered well-being on the following day (Sheldon et al., 1996); the effects of a good day, however, did not transfer to the next.
+Decades of research supports that, indeed, bad is stronger than good (Baumeister et al. 2001; Taylor 1991).
+All else being equal, preventing or halting a negative experience provides a three- to fivefold return on investment over adding a positive one (Fredrickson and Losada 2005).
+Negative experiences and emotions affect people more than do positive experiences and emotions when they perform different kinds of tasks, including being subconsciously primed with photos (e.g., Smith et al. 2006), memorizing information (e.g., Bless et al. 1992; Ohira et al. 1998; Porter and Peace 2007), filtering information (e.g., Pratto and John 1991), and detecting emotions (e.g., Oehman et al. 2001).
+Also, negative information attracts more attention and relative importance in interpersonal interactions (e.g., Gottman and Krokoff 1989), first impressions (e.g., Peeters and Czapinski 1990), and when decoding nonverbal messages (e.g., Frodi et al. 1978).
+Daily diary studies demonstrate that positive changes are weaker than negative changes, and that their effects also evaporate more quickly (e.g., Nezlek and Gable 2001; Sheldon et al. 1996; see also Oishi et al. 2007).
+In a daily diary study of college students, a bad day lowered well-being on the following day (Sheldon et al. 1996); the effects of a good day, however, did not transfer to the next.